mert-othaw/mert-othaw/DT_EN_Phase_2_Observe.md

 * Empathy map

-Team members can use this methods to get common expertise and empathize in end-users.
+Team members can work with this methods to get common expertise and empathize in end-users.
+By our design challenge "Create a favorite app for students" i would prefer the "qualitative interviews" method because you as students don't need a empathy map for students.

 ## Further Inputs